Pattern avoidance in compositions and powers of permutations: Introduction

 In this paper, we will enumerate those permutations that avoid the chain $(312,321:\sigma)$ for any pattern $\sigma$ of any length.
 First, in Section~\ref{sec:compositions} we define a notion of pattern avoidance in compositions of $n$.
 We note that this definition differs from the definition of pattern avoidance for compositions that appears in \cite{HM06,SW06}, but is related to the notion of composition containment in \cite{SV,V} and of dominating compositions in \cite{JMS, MS22}.
 In Section~\ref{sec:312-321}, we then define a set of compositions associated to any possible pattern in $\pi^2$ for a given $\pi$ that avoids $312$ and 321.
 We use this set of compositions and results from Section~\ref{sec:compositions} to find recursive formulas for permutations avoiding 312 and 321 whose square avoids any given pattern $\sigma$.
 Finally, in Section~\ref{sec:312-4321}, we enumerate those permutations avoiding the chain $(312,4321:\sigma)$ for any $\sigma\in \S_3$ using different methods.

-Throughout this paper, we will use the Fibonacci numbers \cite[A000045]{OEIS} and their generalizations.
+Throughout this paper, we will use the Fibonacci numbers (OEIS A000045) and their generalizations.
 We define the Fibonacci sequence recursively as $F_{n}=F_{n-1}+F_{n-2}$ with $F_0=0$ and $F_1=1.$ For $k\geq 2$, we similarly define the $k$-nacci sequence to be with $F^{(k)}_i=0$ for $0\leq i<k-1$ and $F^{(k)}_{k-1}=1$.
-In the special case where $k=3$, we call these the Tribonacci numbers \cite[A000073]{OEIS} and denote them by $T_n$, and in the case where $k=4$, we call these the Tetranacci numbers \cite[A000078]{OEIS} and denote them by $Q_n.$
+In the special case where $k=3$, we call these the Tribonacci numbers (OEIS A000073) and denote them by $T_n$, and in the case where $k=4$, we call these the Tetranacci numbers (OEIS A000078) and denote them by $Q_n.$